sjbennett123/polarlarp/content/current_writeups/unspoiled_caves_1/_index.md

-Hook: Know Your Enemy provided them with a map and information on the Gnawing Ones, but Magnus Kane brought them a Fumigation Device and gave them a detailed rundown how to defeat these creatures.
+Hook: The module "Know Your Enemy" provided the players with a map and information on the Gnawing Ones, but Magnus Kane brought them a Fumigation Device and gave them a detailed rundown how to defeat these creatures.
 Now it is upto the Adventurers to clear them
 scenes:
   -
     oog: (OOG) Mod Shack - The Gnawing Ones will stop creeping around to stalk their prey when they hear players and they two creatures will come to an understanding that these are both enemies of the Bloody Fist.